dolthub/docs/content/reference/cli.md

 Execute statements from the file given

 `--privilege-file`:
 Path to a file to load and store users and grants.
-Without this flag, the database has a single user with all permissions, and more cannot be added.